tensorflow/tflite-micro/tensorflow/lite/micro/docs/online_memory_allocation_overview.md

 ## Model Init Phase

-Either through the first call of `MicroInterpreter::Invoke()` or an explicit call to `MicroInterpreter::AllocateTensors()` the online model allocation will begin.
+Either through the first call to `MicroInterpreter::Invoke()` or an explicit call to `MicroInterpreter::AllocateTensors()` the online model allocation will begin.
 The `MicroInterpreter` instance will invoke `MicroAllocator::StartModelAllocation()`.
 This function will begin pulling data